 <parameter free="0" max="1000.0" min="0.001" name="Normalization" scale= "1.0" value="1.0"/>

 The LAT team has changed their recommendation for removing contamination due to Earth limb emission from the data.
 They no longer recommend using a spatial template to accommodate the residual emission.
 Instead, the LAT team recommends the following:

 For more information, see the Data Preparation section of the Cicerone.

 - gtltcube: Add zmax=90 as a command line option

 The LAT team has provided a version of the Pass 7 reprocessed Galactic Diffuse model that has been scaled to account for differences in energy dispersion between Pass 7 reprocessed data and Pass 8 data.
 As always, this model is designed to be used for point source analysis, and is not appropriate for the investigation of medium or large scale diffuse structures within the LAT data.
 A description of the unscaled Galactic diffuse model is available here.
-The rescaled model is included in the current release (v10r0p5) of the Fermi Science Tools.
+The rescaled model is included in the current release of the Fermitools.

 As is done for every data release, the LAT team has optimized the Instrument Response Functions (IRFs) and has revised the isotropic diffuse model to accurately reflect the performance of Pass 8 data.
 The recommended IRFs for Pass 8 data analysis are P8R3_V2, and these have been released with the new version of the Fermitools.
 The updated isotropic models are also included in the new tools.
 In addition, you can download the new files from the LAT Background Models web page.